Jean-Gabriel/VM/README.md

 ## Virtual Machine

-An interpreter that can read and execute functions from given bytecode.
+A virtual machine that can read and execute functions from given bytecode.